VBukowsky81/KerasConvNet/README.md

 This is very much what biological vision does, in humans and animals - we detect objects, detect edges, and shadows, classify those objects, and then process a response.
 All that at great speed in our brains, so quickly that we don't notice these steps happening.
 And it all seems seamless.

 So let me quickly break down how CNN's work, for developers.
 CNN's start off with filtering images - feature filter is applied to images, it's usually sized like 3x3 or 2x2 dimensions.
 Once convolutions/filters are done with it - what you really have is features, and feature maps, of the original image - and this is what goes into the linear layers afterwards - features.
 Not just pixels, but entire FEATURES.
-So linear ANN after the filters is learning off FEATURES, not pixels.
+So linear ANN after the filters is learning off FEATURES, not individual pixels.

 So anyway, once convolution/filtering layers are done processing image - feature maps then get passed into forward-feed NN.
 And this is where learning is taking place.